-A young angler with beautiful coho salmon.
+A couple young anglers with a nice catch.
 Take a kid fishing!

 It is unlawful to operate a motorized or tracked vehicle, without a valid Fish Habitat permit, in or across waters where salmon, trout, Dolly Varden, Arctic char, sheefish or whitefish spawn, rear, or migrate Contact the ADF&G Habitat Division in Douglas (907) 465-4105 or Craig (907) 826-2560 for information.